-Julia Westera is a highly regarded educational psychologist and PLD facilitator, who has worked in early childhood, intermediate and secondary schools, in both rural and urban communities.
+Julia Westera is a PLD facilitator, educational psychologist, teacher and researcher, with extensive experience in early childhood, intermediate and secondary rural and urban schools and their communities.

-Best Evidence Synthesis – Reciprocal Teaching, 2012.
-Co-authored by Dr Westera
+Best Evidence Synthesis – Reciprocal Teaching, Alton-Lee, Westera & Pulegatoa-Diggins, 2012

 Generating Seismic Shifts with Reciprocal Teaching, Education Gazette Publication October 2016

 Q&A: Reciprocal Teaching: An update on a core teaching and learning strategy, Education Gazette Publication November 2015

 Q&A: A schoolwide core teaching and learning strategy, Education Gazette Publication April 2014

 Reciprocal Teaching – Towards high impact results: Inferential questioning and other key elements.
 Presentation of RT3T™ at EARLI Conference, Cyprus 2015.
 At this leading European conference, Dr Westera’s paper was ranked in the top 15% in terms of relevance.

 You can read more about Julia Westera on her Summary of Practice page in the Education Services PLD facilitator database.